whitebe4st/KrathongScanPython/README_EXECUTABLE.md

 3. Position krathong with markers visible
 4. Press 'c' to capture and process
 5. Press 'q' to quit

-### Auto Directory Mode

-1. Click "Auto Directory Mode"
-2. Select a folder to monitor
-3. Place new images in the folder
-4. Images will be processed automatically

 ## 🐛 Troubleshooting